dan-r/syncstorage-rs-docker/README.md

 A simple docker container and docker compose configuration to get started with [mozilla-services/syncstorage-rs](https://github.com/mozilla-services/syncstorage-rs) to self-host a Firefox sync server.

 I didn't have much luck with the existing documentation and wrote this for my own infrastructure.
-There's no guarantee it will work for you but
+There's no guarantee it will work for you.

 ## Getting started